Adina Beg Khan: Durrani Invasions

 The death of Zakariya Khan on 1 July 1745 created a power struggle to succeed him as viceroy and six months later his son Yahiya Khan was named as his successor.
 Recognising the hostility between Yahiya Khan and his younger brother Shahnawaz, Adina sought to develop relations with Yahiya whilst also maintaining the trust of Shahnawaz.
 To support the Yahiya government in Lahore he assisted in Lakhpat Rai's campaign against the Sikhs between April and June 1746.
 In November 1746, Shahnawaz began an insurrection and forcibly occupied Lahore demanding a complete division of his father's property.
 This time Adina placed himself in the camp of Shahnawaz and the following March, on hearing news that Yahiya was seeking to launch an attack against Shahnawaz, Adina led an attack near the tomb of Hazrat Ishan.
 Shahnawaz was victorious and marched into Lahore unopposed on 21 March 1747 to usurp the Punjab government.
 He subsequently appointed Adina in charge of civil and military affairs for the Doaba.
 Shahnawaz now lobbied the Delhi government to become subahdar of Lahore in return for the release of Yahiya.
 However, on Yahiya's escape from captivity in July, Shahnawaz lost his bargaining power and on the advice of Adina he invited Ahmad Shah Durrani to invade the Mughal Empire.

 Adina then notified the Delhi government of Shahnawaz's treachery, and on hearing of the news, the Delhi government hurriedly acquiesced to Shahnawaz's demands.
 They were however too late to halt Durrani's invasion.
 Durrani defeated his former ally Shahnawaz at Lahore before marching on Delhi.
-Adina was twice injured when assisting Moin-ul-Mulk (also known as Mir Mannu) in the decisive Mughal victory at the Battle of Manupur which forced Durrani's retreat to Kabul.
+Adina was twice injured when assisting Moin-ul-Mulk (also known as Mir Mannu) in the Mughal victory at the Battle of Manupur which forced Durrani's retreat to Kabul.
 In return, the newly appointed subahdar of Lahore Mir Mannu reinstated Adina as faujdar of the Doaba.
-Durrani followed up his initial invasion a year later acquiring more territory to the west of the Indus river.
+Durrani followed up his initial invasion a year later acquiring more territory to the west of the Indus River.
 During his third invasion, he defeated Mir Mannu at the Battle of Lahore and established Afghan supremacy in the Punjab although he kept Mir Mannu in place as his governor at Lahore.
 Following the war, Adina tried to gain favour with Mir Mannu and offered his support to a campaign against the Sikhs in Jullundur as a means to dispel suspicions of his treachery during the Afghan invasions.

 In 1752, whilst travelling in Gurdaspur, he found the town of Adinanagar.